nik-rev/blog/content/blog/2024-08-21_linux_first_time.md

 touch file{1..67}
 ```

 And oh wow.
 That just worked.
-It worked like a charm.
 I saved so much time from this.
 And from there on, I started learning more about Unix commands.

 I learned how to use `grep` to search for strings fast, and `find` to dig through the filesystem in order to find a file matching a pattern, which turned out _very_ useful for adjusting to unfamiliar codebases.